Dean Tong: Domestic violence and witness tampering charges

+Career

 Tong runs a consultancy in Florida by the name of Abuse Excuse.
-He has been retained by attorneys and parents in all 50 states and has appeared on more than 2000 radio talk shows talking about false allegations of abuse.
-His consultancy is concentrated in the fields of divorce, child custody, abuse accusations, sexual or physical child abuse, domestic violence, parental alienation, and sexual allegations in divorce.
+His consultancy is in the fields of divorce, child custody, abuse accusations, sexual or physical child abuse, domestic violence, parental alienation, and sexual allegations in divorce.
 He has given expert testimony in 10 states in cognitive child development psychology and is contracted to perform critique of investigations conducted by Child Protective Services and law enforcement agencies related to accusations of abuse as well as forensic interviews of children allegedly abused.
 He has also been appointed by courts as an expert witness for criminal indigent defendants.
 Tong has also been hired by protective mothers who lose child custody because they are perceived to be coaching their children to make false abuse allegations against fathers.

 Tong was part of the legal team for Darren Mack during his divorce.
 Mack was later charged with the murder of his estranged wife as well as the sniper shooting of the judge who handled the divorce proceedings.
 After the shooting, he spoke with Mack by telephone and informed him to turn himself into authorities.
 He also authored an op-ed piece in the Las Vegas Review Journal condemning Mack's actions.
-Tong appeared in the 2007 CBS 48 Hours Mystery Special documenting the events surrounding Darren Mack and the murder of his wife as well as commentary about the case on Rita Cosby: Live & Direct Tong has made numerous other appearances on national television talk shows, including on Dr. Phil, CNN's Nancy Grace, and The Montel Williams Show.
+Tong appeared in the 2007 CBS 48 Hours Mystery Special documenting the events surrounding Mack and the murder of his wife as well as commentary about the case on Rita Cosby: Live & Direct Tong has made other appearances on national television talk shows, including on Dr. Phil, CNN's Nancy Grace, and The Montel Williams Show.